anton-bot/chinese-numbers-converter.js/README.md

 ## Availability ##

 - Standalone JS class - `chinese-numbers.js`
-- NPM package - coming soon
+- NPM package - `chinese-numbers-converter`

 ## License and contributing ##

-Public domain.
+Unlicense / Public domain.
 You can do everything.

 Pull requests and bug reports are welcome.